Go to Departments and Program Offerings

 Students documented to have demonstrated unethical, unprofessional, or unsafe conduct merit immediate probation or dismissal from the nursing school.
 Grievances, which result from students failing to adhere to appropriate personal and professional conduct, will be considered by utilizing the grievance process in the Ida Moffett School of Nursing Student Handbook and the University Catalog.

 School of Nursing Expenses

-In addition to tuition, fees, and room and board costs (as described in this catalog), undergraduate students are responsible for other costs associated with beginning nursing courses.
+In addition to tuition, fees, and room and board costs, undergraduate students are responsible for other costs associated with beginning nursing courses.
 Costs include uniforms, books, medical equipment, yearly physical examinations, required immunizations, background checks, certification in basic life support a personal laptop computer, testing software, and required health insurance.
 Additional expenses for undergraduates include costs associated with application for licensure, and may include costs for the School of Nursing pin and lamp.
 Students are responsible for providing transportation to and from clinical experiences.

 Graduate students who are enrolled in specialty tracks can expect additional expenses.
 Costs include lab coat, books, medical equipment, testing software, yearly physical examinations, required immunizations, required drug testing, background checks, a personal laptop with a webcam and microphone, software for electronic medical records, and required health insurance.

 Personal Health Insurance

 Students in the School of Nursing are required to provide proof of current personal health insurance coverage.
 Each semester, students in the IMSON are automatically enrolled in the University sponsored student health insurance plan.
 There is a charge for this coverage.
 To have the charge removed from their Samford account, nursing students must provide proof of insurance by completing the insurance waiver at: http://www.firststudent.com/school_page/samforduniversity/home-samford-university/